imagej/imagej.github.io/_pages/MorphoLibJ.md

 sc = new SmoothControl( univ );
 ```

 At the end of the script a dialog is shown to smooth the surfaces at will.
-Each label is added to the 3D scene independently with the nanme "label-X" where X is its label value.
-{% capture title%}
- From left to right: input label image, script output, smoothed label surfaces and example of individually translated surfaces in the 3D viewer.
+Each label is added to the 3D scene independently with the nanme "label-X" where X is its label value. {% include thumbnail src='/images/pages/MorphoLibJ-visualize-labels-in-3d-viewer.png' title='From left to right: input label image, script output, smoothed label surfaces and example of individually translated surfaces in the 3D viewer.'%}
-{% endcapture %}
-{% include thumbnail src='/images/pages/MorphoLibJ-visualize-labels-in-3d-viewer.png' title=title %}

 ## Documentation